W. E. B. Du Bois: Atlanta University

 In July 1897, Du Bois left Philadelphia and took a professorship in history and economics at the historically black Atlanta University in Georgia.
 His first major academic work was his book The Philadelphia Negro (1899), a detailed and comprehensive sociological study of the African-American people of Philadelphia, based on his fieldwork in 1896–1897.
 This breakthrough in scholarship was the first scientific study of African Americans and a major contribution to early scientific sociology in the U.S.

 Du Bois coined the phrase "the submerged tenth" to describe the black underclass in the study.
-Later in 1903, he popularized the term, the "Talented Tenth", applied to society's elite class.
+Later in 1903, he popularized the term, the "talented tenth", applied to society's elite class.
 His terminology reflected his opinion that the elite of a nation, both black and white, were critical to achievements in culture and progress.
-During this period he wrote dismissively of the underclass, describing them as "lazy" or "unreliable", but – in contrast to other scholars – he attributed many of their societal problems to the ravages of slavery.
+During this period, he wrote dismissively of the underclass, describing them as "lazy" or "unreliable", but – in contrast to other scholars – he attributed many of their societal problems to the ravages of slavery.

-Du Bois's output at Atlanta University was prodigious, in spite of a limited budget: he produced numerous social science papers and annually hosted the Atlanta Conference of Negro Problems.
+Du Bois's output at Atlanta University was prodigious, despite a limited budget: he produced numerous social science papers and annually hosted the Atlanta Conference of Negro Problems.
 He also received grants from the U.S. government to prepare reports about African-American workforce and culture.
-His students considered him to be a teacher that was brilliant, but aloof and strict.
+His students considered him to be a brilliant teacher, but aloof and strict.